Ahanafchowdhurykayes/ESC1-unPAC/README.md

 # ESC1-unPAC

-> Complete ADCS ESC1 exploitation chain in a single BOF: **ESC1 → PKINIT → UnPAC-the-hash**

-Request a certificate with arbitrary SAN, authenticate via PKINIT, and extract the NT hash - all in one command.
+Request a certificate with arbitrary SAN (and SID) , authenticate via PKINIT, and extract the NT hash

 ---